 Enjoy a 0% intro APR on purchases and balance transfers for the first 12 months after opening your account.
-The rate reverts to an APR from 14.74% to 24.74% variable after that.
+The rate reverts to an APR from 14.99% to 24.99% variable after that.
 If you plan to make a large purchase or you want to transfer a balance from a high-interest credit card, the intro APR period could be useful.
 Just be sure to make the balance transfer within 60 days of account opening.

 How much are American Express Membership Rewards points worth?

 Membership Rewards points have different value depending on what you redeem them for.
 For example, 20,000 points are worth:

 - $100–$140 for shopping at Membership Rewards partner retailers, such as Amazon, Newegg, BestBuy, Staples and more.

 - $140 for hotels and flights through Expedia.

 - $140–$200 for flights, hotels, cruises and other vacation packages through American Express Travel.

 - $140–$200 for point-of-sale transactions with New York City taxis and at Rite Aid.